UPPMAX/uppmax_intro_day_1/docs/evaluations/20250210/README.md

 - For a complete beginner, the amount of information is huge.
   The [breakout rooms] and the way of teaching helped greatly.
-  I do have to say the pace was quite fast tho and I am very happy to have had some people in the same breakoutrooms that knew so much beforehand.
+  I do have to say the pace was quite fast tho and I am very happy to have had some people in the same [breakout rooms] that knew so much beforehand.
 Still, I am quite confused how to find everything that I want to do, especially all the commands and requirements before using the commands.
 The documentation is very nicely